Datseris/MakieForProjects.jl/README.md

 Feel free to contribute PRs adding your own themes or more convenience functions.

-Besides themeing, this package also provides several convenience functions for accelerating writing code for a "paper figure".
+Besides themeing, this package also provides several convenience functions for accelerating writing code for creating a figure in a (typically academic) project.
 Highlight is the `axesgrid`, `figuretitle!` and `label_axes!` functions.
-It also integrates with DrWatson and overloads `wsave` for `Makie.Figure` objects.
+MakieForProjects.jl also integrates with DrWatson and overloads `wsave` for `Makie.Figure` objects.

 for all other information, see the online docs.